wtliao/text2image/README.md

 # text2image
+This work has been accepted by CVPR 2022!

 This repository includes the implementation for [Text to Image Generation with Semantic-Spatial Aware GAN](https://arxiv.org/abs/2104.00567)

-This repo is not completely.

 ## Network Structure
 ![network_structure](./figures/framework.png)

-The structure of the spatial-semantic aware convolutional network (SSACN) is shown as below
+The structure of the spatial-semantic aware (SSA) block  is shown as below

 ![ssacn](./figures/ssacn.png)